 This show is known for its excellent seminars and the opportunity for individuals and groups to familiarize themselves with the area's major growers.
 The local Master Gardeners will do soil testing and there's a Tips for the New Gardeners feature.
 New York State wineries also participate.

-Southern Spring Home & Garden Show - February 23 - 25 and March 2 - 4, at The Park Expo and Conference Center, (formerly the Charlotte Merchandise Mart).
+Southern Spring Home & Garden Show - February-March, at The Park Expo and Conference Center (formerly the Charlotte Merchandise Mart).

 This Home and Garden Show encompasses a little of everything, from indoor/outdoor design to travel and shopping.
 There's a Green Marketplace with plants, tools, and other temptations.

 Symmes Township, OH

 Cincinnati Flower Show - April, at 11600 North Lebanon Road, Symmes Township.

 The Cincinnati Horticultural Society recently revamped its acclaimed flower show to reach a broader audience.
 It does not occur every year.

 The Philadelphia International Flower Show - March, at the Pennsylvania Convention Center.

 This is still the big one.
 Ten acres of displays and wares, plus great seminars.
 Each focuses on a different theme, with each exhibit taking part.

 The Rhode Island Spring Flower and Garden Show - April, at the RI Convention Center.